NouraAlgohary/Gravity-Books-ETL-and-Data-Warehouse/README.md

 ### Acknowledgments and References:

-I would like to express my gratitude to [Mention any mentors, colleagues, or resources] for their invaluable guidance and support throughout the project.
+I would like to express my gratitude to Eng. **Abdelwahed**, Eng. **Mohamed Mohsen**, and my colleague **Abdullah** for their invaluable guidance and support throughout the project.
 Their insights and expertise played a pivotal role in navigating the complexities of ETL development and data warehousing.

 References:
 - [How to create job in SQL Server](https://www.youtube.com/watch?v=JcsSZSDlmso&t=956s)